Patriot Act: Controversy

 The Patriot Act has generated a great deal of controversy since its enactment.

 Opponents of the Act have been quite vocal in asserting that it was passed opportunistically after the September 11 attacks, believing that there would have been little debate.
 They view the Act as one that was hurried through the Senate with little change before it was passed (senators Patrick Leahy (D-VT) and Russ Feingold (D-WI) proposed amendments to modify the final revision).

 Sami Al-Arian

 Sami Al-Arian was a Palestinian-American tenured computer engineering professor at the University of South Florida, who also actively promoted dialogue between the West and the Middle East, especially about the plight of Palestinians.

+He was indicted in February 2003 on 17 counts under the Patriot Act, based largely on transcripts of wiretapped calls and faxes from the mid-1990s.
+Al-Arian was accused of using an academic think tank as a fundraising front for the Palestinian Islamic Jihad (PIJ), a U.S.-designated terrorist organization.
+The indictment was described by then-Attorney General John Ashcroft as an early success of the Patriot Act.

+For much of his pretrial detention, Al-Arian was held in almost solitary confinement in a maximum security prison, prompting Amnesty International to raise concerns about the conditions of his imprisonment, including heavy shackles during attorney visits and restrictions on exercise and family contact.

-He was indicted in February 2003 on 17 counts under the Patriot Act.
-A jury acquitted him on 8 counts and deadlocked on the remaining 9 counts.
-He later struck a plea bargain and admitted to one of the remaining charges in exchange for being released and deported by April 2007.
+A jury eventually acquitted him on 8 counts, while remaining deadlocked on the 9 others.
+He later struck a plea deal that included admitting to one of the last charges of providing services to the PIJ (filing immigration-related assistance to members) in exchange for being released and deported by April 2007.
+However, a Federal Judge sentenced him to an additional 19 months past time served, calling him an active leader in the organization.

-However, instead of being released, he was held under house arrest in Northern Virginia from 2008 until 2014 when federal prosecutors filed a motion to dismiss charges against him.
+Instead of being released, he was held under house arrest from 2008 until 2014 when federal prosecutors filed a motion to dismiss charges against him.
 He was deported to Turkey on February 4, 2015.
+Following his deportation, Al-Arian said in interviews that he had helped mobilize Muslim-American support for George W. Bush's 2000 presidential campaign in Florida in exchange for a promised policy commitment against the use of secret evidence.
+This promise was unfulfilled once the September 11 attacks reshaped the political atmosphere.